 Angle compensation is another important feature that you should inquire about before you settle for your ultimate buy.
 This feature helps to locate your target accurately with utmost precision.

-This feature allows the hunter to press and hold the button to scan the field view and take a look at the distant object as they scan.
+This feature allows the hunter to press and hold the button to scan the field view and take a look at the distant object as they can.
 The distance will keep on decreasing as the target comes closer.

 Magnification and Lens

 Having magnification is extremely important as it enables you to have an enlarged view of your target.
-All the rangefinders that we reviewed come with a magnification of 4x-6x that will offer you an excellent view at your target.
+All the rangefinders that we reviewed come with a magnification of 4x-6x that will offer you an excellent view of your target.
 However, bear in mind that wind, fog, heatwave, and other weather elements will have an impact on the optical power of the device.

 Lenses are also equally important.
-A high-quality lens is a must for long-range hunting, however, for bow hunting, a moderate rangefinder will do the job.
+A high-quality lens is a must for long-range hunting; however, for bow hunting, a moderate rangefinder will do the job.

 How Do I clean a Rangefinder?